-MRCPCH FOP/TAS, Oct 2020 exam: Instant Insights
+MRCPCH FOP/TAS, June 2021 exam: Instant Insights

-Content of the MRCPCH FOP/TAS exam:
+Content of the June 2021 MRCPCH FOP/TAS exam

 Foundation of Practice Paper

 - The vast majority of candidates reported that the FOP paper was the easier of the two, and several noted that it contained fewer data interpretation questions than they were expecting.

 - Some candidates felt the question stems contained a lot less information than normal and that there was an emphasis on GP/pre-hospital medicine in this sitting.

 - Many questions had two or three highly plausible answer options, making it difficult to choose the most appropriate answer as differences could often be subtle.

 - Timekeeping was an issue for some sitting the FOP paper, as a number of questions were case-based.
 This resulted in more time being required to read through a comprehensive vignette and settle on the answer.

 - One candidate suggested that it’s important to revise the mechanisms of action of medicines such as chloramphenicol and the mechanisms by which fluoroquinolones have developed resistance.

 - Metabolism & Metabolic Medicine was considered the most difficult topic by over 54% of respondents.
 This was was followed by Genetics & Dysmorphology (42%) and Cardiology (38%).